 In late 1905 Balfour had requested of Charles Dreyfus, his Jewish consistency, that he arrange a meeting with Weizmann, during which Weizmann asked for official British support for Zionism; they were to meet again on this issue in 1914.

 The records of discussions that led up to the final text of the Balfour Declaration clarifies some details of its wording.

 The phrase "national home" was intentionally used instead of "state" because of opposition to the Zionist program within the British Cabinet.

-Following discussion of the initial draft the Cabinet Secretary, Mark Sykes, met with the Zionist did not want "to set up a Jewish Republic or any other form of state in Palestine or in any party of Palestine".
+Following discussion of the initial draft the Cabinet Secretary, Mark Sykes, met with the Zionist did not want "to set up the Jewish Republic or any other form of state in Palestine or in any part of Palestine".

 The initial draft of the declaration, contained in a letter sent by Rothschild to Balfour, referred to the printable "that Palestine should be reconstituted as the National Home of the Jewish people."

 In the final text, the word that was replaced with in to avoid committing the entirety of Palestine to this purpose.

 Similarly, an early draft did not include the commitment that nothing should be done which might prejudice the rights of non-Jewish communities.

 These changes came about partly as the result of the urgings of Edwin Samuel Montagu, an influential anti-Zionist Jew and secretary of state for India, who was conceded that the declaration without those changes could result in replies from various representatives of the Jewish community.

 Lord Rothchild took expectation to the new proviso on the basis that it presupposed the possibility of a danger to non-Zionists, which he denied.